-If you are trying to understand how to get pictures from iCloud to your iPhone, you probably noticed that when it comes to iCloud is not that easy.
-Thankfully, there’s are 3 working solutions to download photos from iCloud to your iPhone you can choose from:
+If you are trying to learn how to get photos from iCloud to iPhone, you have probably noticed that battling iCloud is not that easy.
+You may find yourself facing one of these issues:

-- Get photos from iCloud backup to PC or iPhone
+- How to get photos from iCloud from a backup

-- Restore photos from iCloud backup to iPhone
+- How to restore photos from iCloud to iPhone

 How to download photos from iCloud to iPhone